Tax Management India. Com

 X X X X Extracts X X X X

 ..... has four units viz., IDF1 unit, IDF 2 unit, MAG Unit and SWD services unit.
 IDF1/EHTP2 unit (hereinafter referred to as IDF 1 Unit) which manufactures and sells UPS systems and other power protection devices.
 The products manufactured in this unit is sold in the domestic as well as export market. (ii) IDF2 unit /EHTP1 unit (hereinafter referred to as IDF2 unit) also manufactures and sells UPS systems and other power protection devices.
 The products manufactured in this unit is sold in the domestic as well as export market. (ii) MAG unit which is engaged in the business of trading of UPS and other power protection devices which are procured either locally or through imports.
 The sales of this unit are only in domestic market.
 Considering sales as per excise return and including the scrap sale value again as an addition while computing total income - HELD THAT:- There is merit in the submission of the learned counsel for the Assessee that the profits of IDF 1 and IDF 2 units in so far as it relates to domestic sales of these units have to be accepted as declared by them as per the segmental profit and loss account.
-No specific reasons have been assigned by the AO for adopting to .....
+No specific reasons have been assigned by the AO for adopting to a c .....

 X X X X Extracts X X X X